Guide to charging electric cars – at home, at work, and out and about

 - Fast charging (7-22kW): A full fast charge can take less than half that amount of time and be done in three to four hours.

-Getting a home charge point installed can cost from around £449 with the government’s OLEV grant of £350.
-This might seem expensive but as electricity is cheaper than petrol or diesel, you’ll save in the long run 4.
+Getting a home chargepoint installed can cost from around £449 with the Government’s OLEV grant of £350.

-Which one you choose will depend on what car you buy, because some older cars aren’t capable of fast charging and some specific models have their own networks.
-The Nissan Leaf, Jaguar I-Pace, and BMW i-3 are capable of rapid charging, for example, while Tesla’s Model 3, Model S, and Model X can only use the Tesla Supercharger network 5.
+Which one you choose will depend on what car you buy, because some older cars aren’t capable of fast charging and some specific models have their own networks – so be sure to check first.

 Charging your electric car at work

-In addition to public charge points, many workplaces have charge points installed.
-If yours doesn’t, you may want to let your employer know that they can take advantage of the government’s Workplace Charging Scheme for businesses, charities, and the public sector 7.
+In addition to public chargepoints, many workplaces have chargepoints installed.
+If yours doesn’t, you may want to let your employer know that they can take advantage of the Government’s Workplace Charging Scheme for businesses, charities, and the public sector.

-Even if you have a charge point at home and work, you’ll probably want to familiarise yourself with the network of public charge points.
+Even if you have a chargepoint at home and work, you’ll probably want to familiarise yourself with the network of public chargepoints.
+You can easily find this info by looking for nearby electric chargepoints on search engines such as Google or Bing.

-There are now thousands of charge points across the UK and many can offer faster charging than you can get at home.
-Rapid charge points, such as the ones you might find at a motorway service station, have a rate of 43-50kW which can charge some newer cars to 80% in 30 minutes.
+Rapid chargepoints, such as the ones you might find at a motorway service station, have a rate of 43-50kW which can charge some newer cars to 80% in 30 minutes.

-A note on etiquette: If you drive a hybrid vehicle, you should give electric only vehicles priority at charge points, and never leave your vehicle at the charge point longer than necessary so you don’t leave anyone stranded 10.
+A note on etiquette: If you drive a hybrid vehicle, you should give electric-only vehicles priority at chargepoints, and never leave your vehicle at the chargepoint longer than necessary so you don’t leave anyone stranded.